Pensions, IRAs, 401Ks, and Other Retirement Benefits in New Jersey

 Does Dividing Retirement Benefits Affect Support?

-Decisions regarding pensions and other retirement benefits do not typically impact child support, however, they may have some impact on alimony and spousal support.
+Decisions regarding pensions and other retirement benefits do not typically impact child support; however, they may have some impact on spousal support.
 Pensions do not count as income, but they are factored into a spouse's financial status when making determinations for child support or spousal support.
-Benefits will be considered differently for child support and alimony, depending on the case.
+Benefits will be considered differently for child support and spousal support, depending on the case.